 - Knitting DVDs with Interweave

 - Knitting teacher (retreats, wool markets, shops, guilds, craftsy.com)

 - Various Knit Alongs on Ravelry.com with many patterns (Ravelry: druchunas)

 - Translation of German knitting books to the English language

 - Successful website (sheeptoshawl.com) chock full of knitting information

 - Worked with various knitting publishers as a tech editor in the industry

 - Recently opened up a local knitting studio in her hometown of Barton, Vermont

 Crafting has always been with Donna since her elementary school days.

-Donna was born in New York City, but today lives in the Northeast Kingdom of Vermont with my husband and three cats, who are very helpful when it comes to testing new knitting designs.
+Donna was born in New York City, but today lives in the Northeast Kingdom of Vermont 20 miles from the border with Canada.

 Want to pick Donna’s brain?
 Want to know how to self publish your book?
 How about learning how to be in front of a video camera?
 Publish your knitting patterns, articles, or books with large publishers?
 Learn about her failures and successes?